Nodes and references

 Create an inline reference

-• From inside a node, type @ and then the keywords for the node you're looking for.
-You can navigate to it using the Up/Down arrow buttons and hit Enter to select it.
+• Option 1b: @-mention in the middle of a node.
+Type @ and then the keywords for the node you're looking for.
+Hit Enter to select it.

 Rename the inline reference using Alias